eXascaleInfolab/StaTIX/README.md

 ## Overview

 StaTIX performs *statistical type inference for the RDF datasets* in fully automatic fashion with possibility to use semi supervised mode.
-In the semi supervised mode, either a) the sample of the processing dataset *prelabeled with the type* properties should be provided, or b) another dataset should be specified with the present type properties and, desirably, similar structure to the processing dataset.
+In the semi supervised mode, either *a)* the sample of the processing dataset *prelabeled with the type* properties should be provided, or *b)* another dataset should be specified with the present type properties and, desirably, similar structure to the processing dataset.
+The input RDF dataset(s) should be specified in the [N3 format](https://www.w3.org/TeamSubmission/n3/): `<subject> <property> <object> .`.

-The output results are clusters in the [.cnl format](https://github.com/eXascaleInfolab/PyCABeM/blob/master/formats/format.cnl) (space separated list of members) that correspond to the types and have a subject id as members of the clusters.
+The output results are clusters in the [.cnl format](https://github.com/eXascaleInfolab/PyCABeM/blob/master/formats/format.cnl) (space separated list of members).
+Each cluster correspond to the type and has members represented by the subject ids.
+Subject ids are generated sequentially starting from `0` for all unique subjects in the input dataset.

 ## Requirements
 *StaTIX* uses *DAOC* clustering library and *Apache [Commons CLI](https://commons.apache.org/proper/commons-cli/)* arguments parser.
 Both libraries are included into the repository and located in the `/lib` dir.